fluiddyn/transonic/README.rst

   code specialized for only one of these tools.

 - Let's try to keep the code as it would be written without acceleration.
-For example, with Transonic, we are able to accelerate (simple) methods of classes even though most of the accelerators don't support classes.
+For example, with Transonic, we are able to accelerate (simple) methods of classes even though some accelerators don't support classes.

 - Let's accelerate/compile only what needs to be accelerated, i.e. only the bottlenecks.
 Python and its interpreters are good for the rest.
 In most